kbosa-risc/mcpf-getting-started/src/python/mcp_santub/README.md

 ## Requirements

+For the execution of this use case the mcp framework is required, in which is possible to create code pipelines of python functions
+(for more information see https://gitdma.risc-software.at/risc_ds/risc_dse/-/tree/configurable_pipeline_with_sample_use_case/configurable_pipeline_frm/src/python).

 The input data must be present in the same directory structure (see [../../../../data_santub](../../../../data_santub)) and their location must be given in the part *input_path* of the yaml configuration.
 The location given in the part *output_path* of the yaml configuration are going to be created on the local disc.